-New York hardcore has been in Freddy Cricien’s blood for most of his 41 years.
-Even as a small child, his older half-brother Roger Miret – frontman of Agnostic Front – would get him on stage to perform vocals.
+New York hardcore is in Freddy Cricien’s blood.
+Even as a small child, his older half-brother Roger Miret – frontman of NYHC legends Agnostic Front – would get him on stage to perform vocals, beror3 he stepped into the ring himself in 1988 as vocalist with Madball.
+Here, Cricien selects the 10 tracks that reflect his life in the pit.

 An obvious choice for me, given my history and family ties with these guys.
 That said, I bet if you asked a few other people from the scene, they’d have this one on their top 10 as well… just saying!
 If you had to describe NYHC with one sound, chord or tone – the opening chord to this song would be it.
 Not to mention, the chorus ‘Why am I going insane, why am I the one to blame?’
 The sentiment and delivery is all there.
 It’s honest, brutal, full of pain!